-- ADVAIR HFA should be used only if your healthcare provider decides that your asthma is not well controlled with a long-term asthma control medicine, such as inhaled corticosteroids.
+- ADVAIR HFA should be used only if your healthcare provider decides that your asthma is not well controlled with a long-term asthma control medicine, such as an inhaled corticosteroid.

 - Children and adolescents who take LABA medicines may have an increased risk of being hospitalized for asthma problems.

 What is ADVAIR HFA?

 - ADVAIR HFA combines the inhaled corticosteroid (ICS)